antonycourtney/tabli/README.md

 Google Chrome is an excellent web browser but has limited features for managing windows and tabs.
 Specifically:

   * The top-level **Window** menu displays only the title text of the current active tab for a window.
 This is often not sufficient to identify a particular target window.
 For example, users often have a window dedicated to their web-based mail client (such as GMail).
-Clicking on a link in a GMail message will open the link in a new tab, resulting in an entry in the Window menu that makes no mention of GMail.
+But clicking on a link in a GMail message will open the link in a new tab, resulting in an entry in the **Window** menu that makes no mention of GMail.

   * As the number of tabs open in a window increases, the title text on each tab header is truncated to the point of illegibility.
 This makes it difficult to find a specific tab of desired content or to efficiently close unwanted tabs.